tokamachina/conditional-visibility-new/README.md

 Conditional Visibility allows you to set conditions on tokens that will display them only to players whose senses meet the conditions necessary to see the token.

+**IMPORTANT: This module will work very good with the ligthing setting "Token vision" of scene configuration set to true, otherwise is still work, but is not advisable**

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder

 ## Installation